chima94/SearchInVideos/README.md

-Usage
-Start the Streamlit application: uv run src/app.py
-Access the web interface at http://localhost:8501

-Configure your analysis:

-Enter or customize the analysis prompt
+📋 Configuration Guide

+1. Analysis Setup
+   Prompt Configuration:

+Enter/modify your analysis prompt in the text input field

+AI Provider:

+Choose between:

-Choose between Gemini API or Vertex AI
+☁️ Gemini API

+Credentials:

-Provide necessary credentials
+Provide credentials for your chosen provider

+2. Video Processing
+   Folder Selection:

-Select the video folder to process
+Use the directory picker to select your video folder

+Conversion:

-Click "Convert Videos to Audio" to convert your videos to the proper Audio format
+Click the Convert Videos to Audio button to:

-Click "Analyze Audio Files" to run the analysis
+Convert videos to audio format (WAV/MP3)

+Prepare files for analysis

+3. Run Analysis
+   Click the Analyze Audio Files button to:

+Process audio through the selected AI model

+Generate results in the output panel